My name is Alexander Ferring, I'm a 35-year-old German.

 Nodejs server

-Providing RESTful API / CORS routes, hence connecting frontend with the database, push and mail-transfer functionality.
-I utilize the Express, Mongoose, Express-brute and Nodemailer modules, to name a few.
+Providing RESTful API / CORS routes, connecting the front end with the database, push notifications, and mail-transfer functionality.
+I utilize Express, Mongoose, and Nodemailer modules, to name a few.

-Angular Universal is tightly coupled with the backend to bootstrap a server-side render of the Angular app.
-This improves Time to Interactive and First Meaningful Paint as well as improving social media, crawler and search engine compatibility.
+Angular SSR is tightly coupled with the backend to bootstrap a server-side render of the Angular app.
+This improves Time to Interactive and First Contentful Paint, as well as improving social media, crawler, and search engine compatibility.

 Docker containers

-I utilized both the great docker-letsencrypt-nginx-proxy-companion to auto-renew certificates and generate nginx proxy configurations as well as mailcow-dockerized as a containerized mail suite and transfer agent.
+I utilize acme-companion to auto-renew certificates and generate Nginx proxy configurations, as well as mailcow-dockerized as a containerized mail suite and transfer agent.

 Performance

-To learn more about Lighthouse, please consult these Google docs or watch this short GIF i compiled for you.
+To learn more about Lighthouse, please consult the Chrome docs or watch this short GIF I compiled for you.

 Skills at a glance

-• Front-End: SASS, Apollo GraphQL, Bootstrap and Google Material
+• Front-End: SASS, Apollo GraphQL, Bootstrap 5, dynamic component systems

-• Back-End: GraphQL(-compose), Kafka Streams, SQL.
-AWS including Lambda
+• Back-End: GraphQL (Apollo Server), SQL, AWS including Lambda

-• Javascript / Typescript: Node.js Express APIs and MongoDB
+• JavaScript / TypeScript: Node.js Express APIs, MongoDB

 • Java: Spring Boot and Hibernate